 - DO NOT let a car dealer or salesperson talk you into something you don't want to buy or can comfortably afford.

-Now that you know how to recognize and avoid the "0% Interest Car Loan Scam," familiarize yourself with other common car dealer scams committed in dealerships nationwide.
+Now that you know how to recognize and avoid the "0% Interest Car Loan Scam," familiarize yourself with other common car buying scams committed in dealerships nationwide.

 This is good stuff, Please Share It!